CHC52015 Diploma of Community Services

 - CHCPRP001 Develop and maintain networks and collaborative partnerships.

-Course prerequisites and requirements
+Course requirements and recommendations

 - National police check (must cover working with vulnerable people)

-- comprehend, communicate and complete assessment tasks in English
+- Comprehend, communicate and complete assessment tasks in English

 Online and external options having a rolling start and can be enrolled into throughout the year.